 Text Book: Schelling and Black: Typical Elizabethan Plays.

-For Distinction: A report on the investigation of a special topic assigned the instructor.
+For Distinction: A report on the investigation of a special topic assigned

 - 8. Canadian Literature.
-No separate lecture course in Canadian literature will be offered during 1939 40.
+No separate lecture course in Canadian literature will be offered during 1940-41.
 Due attention will be given to such Canadian writers and literary forms as come naturally within the scope of the following courses: English 1, 9, 11 and 16.
 An opportunity to pursue special investigations will be offered to properly qualified students who apply for it. - 9.
 Drama.-(1940-41).
-Tu. and Th. at 11 a.m.
+Tu and Th. at 11 a. m.
+C. L. Bennet.
 Prerequisite.-English 2.